yaoyz96/a-met/README.md

 ## Datasets

-For Omniglot, we use two data split settings in the experiments.
-The common data setting flattens and ignores its two-level hierarchy of alphabets and characters [1].
-Another setting is the original split proposed by Lake et al. [2], which is more challenging since the split is on the alphabets level.
+For Omniglot, the data split settings is proposed by [1,2].
+For mini-ImageNet, the data split is proposed by [3].

-For mini-ImageNet, we used the data split proposed by Ravi and Larochelle [3] in the experiments.

 [1] Vinyals O, Blundell C, Lillicrap T, et al. Matching networks for one shot learning[J].
 Advances in neural information processing systems, 2016, 29.